-Pulmonary and mediastinal involvement of sarcoidosis is extremely common and is seen in over 90% of patients.
+Pulmonary and mediastinal involvement of sarcoidosis is extremely common, seen in over 90% of patients with sarcoidosis.
 Radiographic features are variable depending on the stage of the disease.

 For a general discussion, please refer to the parent article: sarcoidosis.

 Pulmonary manifestations are present in ~ 90% of patients.
-Pulmonary sarcoidosis most commonly affects patients between 20 and 40 years of age although it is seen essentially at any age 1.
-There is a slight female predominance, particularly among African-Americans and it is rare in Asians.
+Patients between 20 and 40 years of age are most commonly affected, although lung involvement can be seen at any age 1.
+There is a slight female predominance, particularly among African-Americans.
+It is rare in Asians.

 Clinical presentation is variable.
 Approximately 50% of patients are asymptomatic.
 The remainder present with either respiratory symptoms (e.g. cough and dyspnoea) or skin changes (e.g. erythema nodosum, lupus pernio, scars, plaques) 3.